JackSzwergold/Facedetect-CV2/README.md

 # Whatsup CV2

-A repository for my attempt to upgrade the Whatsup photo orientation Python script from OpenCV to OPenCV2.
+A repository for my development and refactoring of the Whatsup photo orientation Python script from OpenCV to OpenCV2.

 Source script found here: